Govind-P/JobPost/client/README.md

 # Job Posting Board - Frontend (Client)

-This is the frontend of the Job Posting Board application, built with **React** (or **Next.js**, depending on your stack).
+This is the frontend of the Job Posting Board application, built with **React** .
 It allows recruiters to register, post jobs, and manage their listings.
-Candidates can view job posts and receive updates via email automation.
+Candidates can  receive updates via email automation.
 The frontend interacts with the backend APIs and provides a user-friendly interface.

 ## Table of Contents
 - [Introduction](#introduction)